 When you use the whetstone, you should first use the coarse side of the stone and, placing it on one edge, move it in a circular motion.
 The aim is to move the overhang in the other direction, just as you did with the file.
 Once you’ve created the overhang, repeat the process with the whetstone on the other side, and make a few “circuits”, alternating sides, until the axe is quite sharp.

 Finally, do the same thing with the fine side of the sharpening stone.
 You’re making the edge finer and sharper.
 When you feel that it’s sharp enough, slide the stone gently a few times along each side to center the edge.
 To remove any bits of burr still hanging on, you can just move the edge back and forth over a piece of rough cloth, such as denim, or a piece of leather.

 I’ll write up a post that gets deeper into the methods and tricks of sharpening an ax, but a file and a whetstone are tools that any homeowner or outdoorsman should have, either at home or with them in the field.
 So they make a good basic sharpening kit.

-These are the fundamentals of ax use, safety, technique, and care.
-If you follow the principles outlined in this guide, you’ll be able to use your ax or axes for a long time in a safe and effective way.
+These are the fundamentals of axe use, safety, technique, and care.
+If you follow the principles outlined in this guide, you’ll be able to use your axe or axes for a long time safely and effectively.
 It’s that simple.
 Form over strength, care over carelessness.
 If you have any questions or comments, leave them below or email me and I’ll try to get back you as soon as possible!
 Thanks for reading!